DanielPalaio/ROS_Pycharm_Setup/README.md

-# ROS and Pycharm - Step by step tutorial to link ROS and Pycharm
+# ROS and Pycharm - Step by step tutorial to link Pycharm with ROS

 ## Ubuntu